ziraax/PlanktonFlow/README.md

 ### To train a model

 Training is fully configuration-driven.
-You can train different model architectures with various hyperparameters:
+You can train different model architectures with various hyperparameters.

 ```bash
 python3 run_training.py --config configs/training/TrainDefault{modelName}.yaml